erees1/simple-dotfiles/README.md

-# dotfiles
+# Speechmatics dotfiles

-This repo provides a minimal working set of dotfiles for new starters at Speechmatics, it is not intented to be exhaustive.
-Suggestions for useful addiotions are welcome.
+This repo provides a minimal working set of dotfiles for new starters at Speechmatics, it is not intended to be exhaustive.
+Suggestions for useful additions are welcome.

-Notable ommisions include any vim/nvim setup - speak to Ed / Sam if you want to learn more about that.
+Notable omissions include any vim/nvim setup - speak to Ed / Sam if you want to learn more about that.

 ## Installation